 To get to Magnosco GmbH, you have to cross the former grounds of the Academy of Sciences of the German Democratic Republic in Berlin-Adlershof.
 The streets here are named after Nobel Prize winners.
-In one of the nondescript buildings, the team of twelve developers, scientists, biologists and physicists has reason to celebrate: today the first DermaFC, their device for skin cancer diagnostics, was supplied to a doctor's office.
+In 2018, the team of twelve developers, scientists, biologists and physicists in one of the nondescript buildings had reason to celebrate: the first DermaFC, their device for skin cancer diagnostics, was supplied to a doctor's office.

 It's been a long road to get here.
 Back in 2010, the future founder Dr Hans-Georg Giering was already considering continuing a research project on dermatofluoroscopy in the form of an independent company.
 The procedure is a method used to detect skin cancer with laser light.
 The decision to further develop the functional prototype into a product ready for series production led to the foundation of Magnosco in 2014.
-Three years later he handed the reins to the business to Inga Bergen, who manages the company together with Thomas Diepold and Dr Sebastian Ahlberg.
+Today the company is headed by Thomas Diepold and Dr Sebastian Ahlberg.

 Melanomas are the most common form of cancer worldwide with more than three million cases a year.
 If they go unnoticed, the mini-tumours quickly metastasise and the patients have little chance of survival, making early detection vital.
 But even experienced dermatologists are not always sure whether skin discoloration is cause for concern.
 As a result, a tissue sample is usually taken and analysed in the laboratory.
 Fortunately, the results are negative in 90% of cases.
 But patients aren't just left with a small scar.
 They have undergone an agonising period of uncertainty, as it often takes up to two weeks to get the results.
 Valuable time that is wasted if treatment needs to be started.